Universality of empirical risk minimization: Some feature distributions and their domain of Gaussianity

+\begin{remark} In Theorem \ref{cor:ntk_universality}, we assume the number of parameters $p=md$ to be of the same order as the sample size $n$, which is the setting of our general results Theorems \ref{thm:MainFirst}, \ref{thm:main_empirical_univ}.
+Within this general assumption, we focus on the case in which the input dimension is proportional to the number of hidden neurons $\lim_{p\to\infty}m(p)/d(p) = \widetilde\sgamma_{\NT}$, and hence $n\asymp d^2$.
+This scaling is theoretically interesting, and used in practice, but not necessarily the only one in which universality holds. \end{remark}

-{\bf Proof technique.} We prove this as a consequence of Theorem~\ref{thm:main_empirical_univ} in Appendix~\ref{proof:ntk_universality}.
-The key is to check Assumption~\eqref{ass:-1} on the distribution of the feature vectors.
-In particular, we check Eq.~\eqref{eq:condition_bounded_lipschitz_single} using Stein's method as done in \cite{hu2020universality} for the random features model.
+\paragraph*{Proof technique} We prove Theorem~\ref{cor:ntk_universality} in Section~\ref{proof:ntk_universality} of the Appendix using Theorem~\ref{thm:main_empirical_univ}.
+The key technical challenge is to establish that Assumption~\ref{ass:-1} for the distribution of the feature vectors $\bx_i = \bphi_\NT(\bz_i)$, cf. Eq.~\eqref{eq:ntk_covariates}.
+We outline the proof of this condition in Section~\ref{section:proof_outline_ntk} where we make use of Stein's method as done in \cite{hu2020universality} for the random features model.
 However, treating the neural tangent features of Eq.~\eqref{eq:ntk_covariates} requires extra care due to the more complex covariance structure.